Published by Christina Riley. Last Updated on February 20, 2024.

 Africa is home to zebras, giraffes, elephants, rhinos, chimpanzees, lions, and more.
 With a 40-acre habitat in the Watani Grasslands, visitors can spot nearly 100 animals and even 10 different species of antelopes.

 Curious about an animal after you left the zoo?
-The NC Zoo has an incredible resource list on their website.
+The NC Zoo has an incredible resource list on its website.
 Check out to learn more after you visit to further your experience.

 Coming Soon: Asia